cckrause/ctime/README.md

 # ctime

-A light library that provides a minimal function set to manipulate dates in Javascript.
+A light library that provides a minimal function set to manipulate dates and timestamps in Javascript.

 * 133bytes (ES6 function set) 🤩
 * 986bytes (ctime fluent interface) ✅
 * unix-timestamp and unix-timestamp+ms support ✅
 * fluent interface ✅
-* immutable ❌
+* immutable (ctime fluent interface is not right now)

 ## API